-- This new drug is still being prescribed along with statins.
+- Doctors still prescribe this new drug with statins.

 - Evolocumab acts as an inhibitor of the subtilisn/kexin convertasa protein.

-- It has been available in a number of countries around the world, with excellent results.
+- It is available in a number of countries around the world, with excellent results.

 - Atheromas are not just made up of cholesterol – they also contain calcium and other substances from the bloodstream.

-- The main problem is that in the beginning it has no symptoms.
-This is a silent disease that can only be diagnosed through testing.
+- The main problem is that in the beginning, it has no symptoms.
+This is a silent disease that doctors can only diagnose by testing.

 - If it remains undetected, atherosclerosis can cause problems such as heart attacks and strokes.

-- However, another problem for health professionals is that, as we said above, there are many people who simply don’t respond to the traditional medications for high cholesterol.
+- However, another problem for health professionals is that there are many people who simply don’t respond to traditional medications for high cholesterol.

 Stephen J. Nichols is the director of the study mentioned earlier who showed the clear effectiveness of evolocumab to treat and reverse atherosclerosis in all patients.

 - Their coronary artery scans showed a very positive change after a few months of treatment.
-It’s finally possible to reduce the risk of cardiovascular diseases to a level that so far had never been achieved.
+It’s finally possible to reduce the risk of cardiovascular diseases to a level.

 - Others include adults with genetic high blood pressure and who already take the maximum dose of statins.